fnaumenko/isChIP/README.md

 The second and all the following encoding lines are ignored as well.

 ```-rd-map-ql <int>```<br>
-Read mapping quality in SAM and BED output (in the last case it is called 'score').<br>
+Read mapping quality in SAM and BED output (in the last case it is also called 'score').<br>
 Range: 0-255<br>
 Default: 255